|

-Bicuspid Aortic Valve In Newborn
+What About Bicuspid Aortic Valves In Newborns?

 Like many heart valve surgery patients, I was born with a bicuspid aortic valve.
-However, unlike many of you, I was not diagnosed with the bicuspid valve as a newborn baby.
+However, unlike many of you, I was not diagnosed with the bicuspid aortic valve defect as a newborn baby.
 It wasn’t until I was five years old that my family doctor heard my heart murmur.
 After that, diagnosis of the bicuspid valve was formally issued following my first visit to the cardiologist.

 I knew that the bicuspid aortic valve occurs when the aortic valve does not develop normally while the baby is in the womb.
 However, I wanted to know more.